bretth/woven/docs/conventions.rst

     |--log (symlinks to /var/log)
     | Another media directory for files that in the user domain (MEDIA_URL) rather than required for the application
     |--public  (for single domain deployments any project media goes here if you are hosting media locally)
-    |--src (pip will store any source repositories here)

 Apache & Nginx Configuration files
 ----------------------------------